bjupfield/bjupfield/README.md

 On this project I display all the script files I am using in unison with Unity.
 What I am most proud of right now on this project is creating a capability with the help of the Triangulator program for the player to draw an object out of thin air.
 These scripts are a work in progress.
 It is coded in C#.

+I HAVE ABANDONED THIS PROJECT AND AM CURRENTLY WORKING IN UNREAL

+The unreal project is in Unreal5Failure if your Interested

 ## Contact
 [My Linked-In](https://www.linkedin.com/in/bennett-upfield/)